Volcanic Caldera Environments

 The lush vegetation within caldera environments provides ideal habitats for diverse bird species, including the rare white-necked jacobin hummingbird and the vibrant quetzal.
 These avian treasures highlight the critical role of calderas in preserving biodiversity and supporting specialized ecosystems.

-See also Plate Tectonics and Mineral Formation
+See also Fossil Record and Mineral Preservation

 In addition to the rich avifauna, caldera ecosystems are home to fascinating reptiles such as the iconic Galapagos tortoise and the agile lava lizard.
 These resilient creatures have evolved distinct survival strategies to thrive in the challenging volcanic landscapes, emphasizing the significance of calderas as evolutionary hotspots.